AB9IL/AB9IL/README.md

 - 💬 Ask me about radio; been a licensed ham since 1978 [callsigns KA3BVX, KG2DH, AB9IL] and commercially licensed since the early 2000s.
 - 💬 Ask me about aviation; been a licensed pilot since 1985.
 Type rated and experienced Boeing 767, 757, and 737 captain.
 By the way, the airline industry is in terrible condition - a rust belt industry dressed in shiny aluminum and glass.
 Run like hell if you can.
 - 📫 How to reach me: Right here on Github.
-- :shit: Did you know that 1 out of 3 [pro Trump seditionists] is as dumb as the other 2?
+- :shit: Did you know that one out of three [pro Trump seditionists] is as dumb as the other two?
 - ⚡ Fun fact: Some people relax with music, others enjoy art.
 A few abuse substances.
 I collect pictures of pigeons.
 If I'm ever having a bad day, I think of the pigeons and how there's a place in the world for even those little, but magnificent, creatures.
 If they have a place, then so do I (and so do you).
 Matthew chapter 6.

 Video - Setting up a Rofi / fzf radio streamer: